sichkar-valentyn/Knowledge_Base_Represented_by_Semantic_Web_Language/README.md

 <br/>
 Theory and Experimental results (text and figures on this page):

-* <a href="#Concept maps for organizing and representing knowledge">Concept maps for organizing and representing knowledge</a>
+* <a href="#Concept map for organizing and representing knowledge">Concept map for organizing and representing knowledge</a>
 * <a href="#Graphical representation of knowledge from .owl file with EasyRDF Converter">Graphical representation of knowledge from .owl file with EasyRDF Converter</a>

-## <a name="Concept maps for organizing and representing knowledge">Concept maps for organizing and representing knowledge</a>
+### <a name="Concept map for organizing and representing knowledge">Concept map for organizing and representing knowledge</a>
 Words on the line, referred to as linking words or linking phrases, specify the relationship between the two concepts.
 ![Result](images/Knowledge_Base_by_Cmap.png)

-## <a name="Graphical representation of knowledge from .owl file with EasyRDF Converter">Graphical representation of knowledge from .owl file with EasyRDF Converter</a>
+### <a name="Graphical representation of knowledge from .owl file with EasyRDF Converter">Graphical representation of knowledge from .owl file with EasyRDF Converter</a>
 ![Result](images/Knowledge_Base_by_EasyRDF_Converter.png)

 ## MIT License